echuraev/dotfiles/.mutt/README.md

 I implemented `login()` function that produce automatic login to the imap server by the credentials from `~/.mbsyncrc`.

+### notmuch configuration
+For configuring notmuch do the following steps:
+1. Run in terminal command `notmuch` and follow the steps on the screen.
+Add name `Search` to ignore field.
+In `Search` directory will be saved results of search with notmuch.
+2. Run in terminal command `notmuch new` and it will index all your emails.

 ## Running mutt
 You can use `email` function from `~/.bashrc.global` it will run mutt in tmux